NikolaKazakov9/devops-challenge/DevOpsChallenge.md

 Popular infrastructure as a code systems are:
   - Terraform / OpenTofu
   - Pulumi, AWS CDK
-  - Ansible, Pupet
+  - Ansible, Pupet ( you can use them to manipulate resources but in general they are configurational management systems )
   - Crossplane

 The most important when choosing is the availability of ready modules and ease of use.
 Another point when we should consider the proper tool is the state management.

 ## Observability

 Mondern observability is based on logs, traces and metrics.

 # Logs
 Logs are produced by application and can have different levels.
 The idea is to be able to index the logs and identify problematic areas.
 In context of microservices/k8s we usually use following system for the logs:

 - Loki
 - Elastic search
+- Cloudwatch Logs ( aggregates logs for native services or through cloudwatch agent )
+- Amazon Opensearch ( it can be used as SIEM but logs needs to be preprocessed to be integrated with it )

 # Metrics